rikosintie/Ubuntu4NetworkEngineers/docs/CH02-Install-Tools.md

 #### Install KDE Connect

 GSConnect is a Gnome port of the KDE Connect application.
-On the settings dialog you will see links to:
+On the GSConnect settings dialog you will see links to:

 - Android Play Store
 - Apple App Store